What is a Z Degree?

 How do you get involved?

-Whether you are already teaching a class without a textbook or you’re interested in dumping your textbook to curate and/or create your own content, we would like to include you in our efforts.
+Whether you are already teaching a class without a textbook or you’re interested in dumping your textbook to curate/create your own content, we would like to include you in our efforts.
 The easiest way to determine “where you fit” in our Z Degree efforts is to contact Laura Ballard, eLearning Director: email@example.com.
 Or you can read on to learn more about the program.

 We are currently funding courses that are already taught online and contribute to the Arizona General Education Curriculum (AGEC).
 We will begin advertising for the AGEC Z Degree pathway beginning in Spring 2019.
 We hope to have an entire AA degree developed for Fall 2019.
 Preview some of our completed courses on the MCC Online Course Previews page.